bastings/nlp1-2017-projects/dep-parser/README.md

 `Note` I have added a new notebook: [An MLP learning the XOR function](notebooks/neural-xor.ipynb).
 This is an example implementation in PyTorch of the simplest neural network architecture (an MLP) that learns to classify the simplest possible non-linearly separable dataset.
 I hope that for some of you this will help clarify the

-`Plan` If you want I could make a similar 'minimal example implememtation' for an RNN/LSTM.
+`Plan` If you want I could make a similar 'minimal example implementation' for an RNN/LSTM.

 ### Sources